Johnconfit/exercise_restfulapi_variant_build/README.md

 # RestfulApi - Characters Flutter App

-This sample application allows you to make an API call to list the characters and associated details.
+This sample application allows us to make an API call to get the list of characters and associated details.

 To achieve we use
 - Clean architecture that helps to create real separation between different layer of our app.